Ppratik765/Pulmosense/README.md

 * **Decentralised Telehealth Routing:** Automated generation of encrypted PDF diagnostic reports containing the raw spectrograms and AI confidence scores.
 These payloads will be engineered to transmit via asynchronous Bluetooth mesh networks or offline UPI rails to connect rural patients with remote pulmonologists.

-* **Federated Learning:** Investigating on-device training protocols to allow the model to adapt to localized acoustic environments and noise profiles without centralizing sensitive patient data.
+* **Federated Learning:** Investigating on-device training protocols to allow the model to adapt to localised acoustic environments and noise profiles without centralising sensitive patient data.

 ## 11. Author and Academic Context
 Priyanshu Pratik

 * Bachelor of Technology in Artificial Intelligence and Data Science
 * Gati Shakti Vishwavidyalaya, Vadodara, Gujarat, India

-* Specialisation: Transportation, Logistics, and Edge AI Deployment
+*

-This software is developed as part of advanced research into offline medical diagnostics and resource-constrained artificial intelligence deployment.
+This software is developed as part of advanced research into offline medical diagnostics and the deployment of resource-constrained artificial intelligence.

 ## 12. License and Citation
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software, provided that the original copyright notice and this permission notice are included in all copies or substantial portions of the software.